openedx/edx-documentation/en_us/install_operations/source/configuration/theming/theming/index.rst

 edX code by default.
 This section describes how to create and use themes to change how an Open edX site looks, without changing how it works.

 When an Open edX site overrides user interface files, it uses files that you create instead of the default files included with the Open edX source code.
-The files that you create must match the relative file path and file name of the default user interface files.
-The relative file path is from the root of the Open edX installation directory.
+The files that you create must match the relative file paths and file names of the default user interface files that they override.
+Relative file paths are from the root of the Open edX installation directory.

 For example, an Open edX site includes an image file named ``logo.png`` that it displays in the header of most LMS pages.
 The file path of that image is